 Storing the Stuffed Animals

-On one occasion (this is not a regular occurrence!)
-I let one of my students play with the animals during her lab.
-She loves them so much, I couldn’t resist.
-What’s 30 minutes lab in the long haul anyway?
+What's one 30 minutes lab in the long haul anyway?
 It brought her joy and she had a blast while her sister had her lesson that day.

 Enter the raffle below.
 Commenting on this post earns you one entry (be sure and click "I commented" in the Rafflecoptor box!) but there are several ways to get bonus entries if you so choose!
 The winner will be notified via email and on the blog.
 My only request is that whoever wins, takes a selfie with their free book for me to share!